 All our dressers are custom-designed and handmade in Scotland.

-But first, forgive us, some quick context.
-Our background is in fine bespoke furniture making.
-Each piece a one-off, designed from a blank page for each client.
-We wanted to make that premium experience and craftsmanship available with a less premium price tag.
-So we started the Edinburgh Dresser Furniture Company.
-The idea is that we’ve focussed on one area – dressers – and done all the design, research, prototyping and refining up front.
-Having invested that time and effort once there’s no need to go through it for each project.
+The Edinburgh Dresser is actually a part of Organic Geometry, a bespoke furniture company founded and run by Alasdair Easton, a graduate of the noted Chippendale International School of Furniture.
+It’s the same team in the same workshop that make the Edinburgh Dressers.
+The idea behind the Edinburgh Dresser was to focus on one thing only, and do all the design, research, prototyping and refining up front.
+Having invested that time and effort once, there’s then no need to go through it for every commission.
 That means you get the high level of service and craftsmanship associated with a bespoke designer/maker for a lower cost.

 We have no retail shop premises and we don’t sell through any such shops.
 Their overheads would add too much to the final price.
 Instead we choose to make to order and sell directly to our customers.
 It means the price is fair to us and great value for you.